TheBlackCat-SWE/Despeect/README.md

 ### Configure the application

-At the time of the writing, is necessary to configure Despeect with QtCreator.
+At the time of the writing, it is necessary to configure Despeect with QtCreator.
-The following instruction are required in order to configure DeSpeect:
+The following step must be taken in order to correctly configure DeSpeect:

 1. Open QtCreator
 2. Select File -> Open File or Project